Who Makes Pinball Machines in 2023? A Guide to All the Pinball Manufacturers Making Modern Pinball Games

 Are Pinball Machines Still Made?

 Yes!
-Pinball machines are actively being made by a few select pinball machine makers and brands, which we'll cover in this post.
+Pinball machines are actively being made by a few select pinball machine manufacturers, makers, and brands, which we'll cover in this post.

-We'll tell you about each company, what they make, and how you can get your hands on their products.
-So whether you're a fan of classic pinball or you want something with more bells and whistles, we've got you covered!
+We'll tell you about each pinball company, what they make, and how you can get your hands on their products.
+So whether you're a fan of classic pinball or you want something with more bells and chimes, we've got you covered!

 Stern Pinball Inc. typically releases three major games per year, which are known as their Cornerstone games.
 Cornerstone games typically feature the best licensed themes, and the work of Stern's best designers and artists.
 The company may also release several boutique games throughout a given year as well.
 Examples include home oriented versions of cornerstone releases (like the Jurassic Park home game) and limited edition remakes and special editions like The Beatles (remake of a classic Stern table, Seawitch) and Elvira's House of Horrors (more expensive then a regular table but filled with more features and toys).